panzerdp/dmitripavlutin.com/content/posts/2016-06-06-arrow-functions/index.md

 But every medal has two sides.
 Often new features introduce some confusion, one of which is the arrow functions misguided utilization.

-This article guides through scenarios where you should bypass the arrow function in favor of good old [functions expressions](https://developer.mozilla.org/en/docs/web/JavaScript/Reference/Operators/function) or newer [shorthand method syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Method_definitions).
+This article guides through scenarios where you should bypass the arrow function in favor of good old [function expressions](https://developer.mozilla.org/en/docs/web/JavaScript/Reference/Operators/function) or newer [shorthand method syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Method_definitions).
 And take precautions with shortening, because it can affect the code readability.

 ## 1. Defining methods on an object